BrainStormYourWayIn/sierra/README.md

 The first run/execution may take upto 4 seconds since this involves file system calls (which will no longer be required starting v2.4.0)

 Note that the runtime may vary depending on the amount of Python code involved on the application.
-Maximum tested runtime was close to 2.0 secs after the first run.
+Maximum tested runtime (after `autoPrettify()`) was close to 2.0 secs after the first run.

 ________________________________
 **Have a look at `src/sierra/custom_tags.py` and `release_prots.py` for a sneak-peek on the next release updates.
 We got some things going on there!**